homebridge/homebridge-vm-image/README.md

 ## Usage

 1. Download the latest boot2homebridge.iso image here: https://github.com/oznu/boot2docker/releases
-2. Create a new virtual machine in HyperV, VirtualBox, Parallels Desktop etc.
+2. Create a new virtual machine in HyperV, VirtualBox, Parallels Desktop, ESXi etc.
+    * *OS*: Linux -> Other Linux (64bit)
+    * *Hyper-V*: Select "Generation 1 VM"
 3. Configure your virtual machine with the following settings:
     * **RAM**: 1GB Minimum
     * **CPU**: 1+
     * **HDD**: 8GB virtual hard disk (thin / dynamic)
+        * *ESXi*: Use a SATA / IDE Controller (SCSI controllers will not work)
-    * **Network Adapter**: [Bridged Adapter](https://github.com/homebridge/homebridge/wiki/VirtualBox-and-Parallels-Desktop-VM-Network-Settings) (VirtualBox / Parallels Desktop) or External Switch (Hyper-V).
+    * **Network Adapter**: [Bridged Adapter](https://github.com/homebridge/homebridge/wiki/VirtualBox-and-Parallels-Desktop-VM-Network-Settings) (VirtualBox / Parallels Desktop) or [External Switch](https://docs.microsoft.com/en-us/windows-server/virtualization/hyper-v/get-started/create-a-virtual-switch-for-hyper-v-virtual-machines) (Hyper-V).
     * **ISO**: boot2homebridge.iso (this must stay attached forever, so store the .iso in a safe place).
-        * VirtualBox: check the "Is Live CD" box.
+        * *VirtualBox*: check the "Is Live CD" box.
-        * Parallels Desktop: you may need to re-mount the ISO once after the first boot in the VM settings.
+        * *Parallels Desktop*: you may need to re-mount the ISO once after the first boot in the VM settings.
 4. Start your VM.
 5. Connect to the address shown in the console window, eg. `http://192.168.1.100:8581`.
 6. Manage Homebridge.